 How to Wash a Dog Collar

-Dog collars serve training and identification purposes--and even function as accessories--so they encounter a range of elements along with the dogs that...
+Dog collars serve training and identification purposes -- and even function as accessories -- so they encounter a range of elements along...

 Dry Cleaning: Pressing Dress Shirt Cuffs & Collars